-In a statewide poll, the Minnesota Association of REALTORS® (MNAR) found that 81 percent of Minnesotans believe that one of the biggest obstacles to buying their first home is coming up with funds for the down payment and transactional (closing) costs.
+In a statewide poll, the Minnesota Association of REALTORS® (MNAR) found that 81% of Minnesotans say the biggest obstacle to buying their first home is coming up with funds for the down payment and transactional (closing) costs.
 In response, MNAR developed a method to assist first-time homebuyers in saving for and achieving their dream of homeownership.

-- The account holder designates a first-time homebuyer as a beneficiary.
-The designation must occur by April 15 of the year following the year when the account was opened.
+This is not quite a “set and forget” account.
+To stay in bounds legally, the savings account holder must designate a first-time homebuyer as a beneficiary by April 15 of the year after the account was opened.
 This designation may be accomplished through state tax returns.

-- The funds must be used for a down payment or closing costs on a home purchase.
-If the funds are used for any other purpose, a tax penalty is imposed.
+Note: If you designate the account as a First-time Homebuyer Savings Account on your taxes, then the funds must be used for a down payment or closing costs on a home purchase.
+If the funds are used for any other purpose, you will incur a tax penalty.